DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-04-15-managing-partner-providers-if-youre-a-school.md

 We use provider data from Publish teacher training courses and display it in an autocomplete.

-We display the provider name, town, and postcode for each provider in the list.
+We display the provider name and code for each provider in the list.
 This information allows users to choose correctly from similarly named providers.

 ##### Data validation rules